PhotoVision/PhotoVision.github.io/_pv-markup/film-services.md

 <div class="panel" markdown="1">
 ### Scan Resolutions
 Resolution matters.
 That's why our normal scans give you the freedom to print stunning 20×24s straight away, while our large scans can easily grace a billboard.
+All scan resolutions are approximate.
+Slight variations are normal.

 ##### Fuji Frontier SP3000